enesozmus/RebuildPopularUIScreensInSwiftUI/README.md

 ## 🍷 Bumble
 > * Bumble is an online dating application developed for iOS and Android platforms.

+## 🎵 Spotify
+> * Spotify is a digital music, podcast, and video service that gives you access to millions of songs and other content from creators all over the world.

 ## 📹 Screen Recordings
 | | | | | | |
 | :-: | :-: | :-: | :- | :- | :- |